Academic Standing, Probation and Dismissal

 The minimum cumulative grade-point average required for graduation is 3.00, except for M.ARCH and MLA candidates who need a minimum cumulative GPA of 2.750.

 The Academic Standing Committee reviews the academic performance of all students at the end of each semester.
 Students are expected to meet the minimum academic standards, not only for each semester, but also cumulatively.
-In Fall and Spring, any student attempting fewer than the required minimum number of credits, or earning a semester grade-point average of less than the published standard, will be subject to Academic Probation.
+In Fall and Spring, any student completing fewer than the required minimum number of semester credits, or earning a semester grade-point average of less than the published standard, will be subject to Academic Probation.
 Additionally, in Wintersession, every student is required to register for a minimum of 3 credits to remain in a full time status and to remain in good academic standing; failure to do so will be subject to Academic Probation.

 Two successive semesters or three non-consecutive semesters of substandard performance/probation will normally result in dismissal of the student from the College for a minimum of one year.
+Students academically dismissed for a second time are institutionally withdrawn and are not eligible for future reinstatement.

 Even if a student has not been at RISD for multiple semesters so could not already have been placed on probation, the Academic Standing Committee (ASC) could determine that mandatory leave or dismissal from the College is appropriate when the student's academic performance is below the required minimum Grade Point Average (GPA), or when a student fails too many prerequisite courses to be allowed to register for the sequential courses in the upcoming semester.
 Similarly, the ASC could make this determination for a student in the first semester of a new major or degree program when the GPA is below minimum or when a student fails too many prerequisite courses to be allowed to register for the sequential courses in the upcoming semester.
 The ASC considers such determinations upon the recommendation of the Department Head and Divisional Dean for undergraduates, or the Department Head, Graduate Program Director and Divisional Dean for graduate students.